 - Open a Bank account –

-Current account needs to be opened with a Bank that is been authorized to deal in Foreign Exchange.
+The current account needs to be opened with a Bank that is been authorized to deal with Foreign Exchange.

 - Obtain PAN (Permanent account number) –

 It is a compulsory document, which needs to be obtained by every importer and exporter.

 It is mandatory to obtain a 10-digit IE code number for export/import from India as per Foreign trade policy.
 Application for the same needs to be done to that of the Regional DGFT authority in form ANF 2A

 This certificate is been needed for availing export/ import authorization or benefit or concession under FTP 2015-20.